-Working as an intern during the summer after my junior year of high school at a leading global credit reporting agency was an amazing and truly enriching experience.
-Being a paid intern was the cherry on top of the entire experience.
+Working as an intern during the summer after my junior year of high school at a leading global credit reporting agency was an amazing and enriching experience.
+Being paid for that internship was just the cherry on top of that experience for me.

 Sometimes I feel like people hear the word “intern” and automatically think that it means free employee.

-But students and teens have needs and responsibilities, too, which is why I love paid internships so much.
-The summer after my junior year of high school, I interned full-time for a company called Dun and Bradstreet at their corporate suburban office.
+But teens and young adults have needs and responsibilities, too, which is why I love paid internships so much.
+The summer after my junior year of high school, I interned full time for a company called Dun & Bradstreet at its corporate suburban office.

-I received $13 per hour — more than what I earned hourly at jobs I took after my internship — and the company also paid for my monthly train pass.
+I earned $13 per hour — more than what I earned hourly at some jobs I took after my internship — and the company also paid for my monthly train pass!

-While I learned more about the company history, shadowed employees, and took on responsibilities within the company, I also learned how to budget the money I was earning and start my first savings account.
+While I learned more about the company history, shadowed employees, and took on responsibilities within the company, I also learned how to budget the money I was getting every week and started my first savings account.

-I was living with my parents at the time, and I didn’t have many responsibilities, but it gave me an authentic experience of what a true job was like.
+I was living with my parents at the time, and I didn’t have many responsibilities, but it gave me an authentic experience of what working in the real world is like.

-By landing a paid internship while in high school, you are able to earn money, gain valuable experience, and build connections.
+By landing a paid internship while in high school, you can earn money, gain valuable experience, and build connections.

-Here are a few ways to land your first paid internship in high school, along with a few leads to consider for opportunities:
+Here are a few ways to get that paid internship, along with some leads to consider for opportunities: